 Mr. Schellenberger started to seriously pursue his career as a conductor in 1994.
 He has been invited to conduct orchestras in Europe and throughout the world.
 In autumn 2012 and 2016, he toured Japan leading Camerata Salzburg; both tours were highly acclaimed.
 Mr. Schellenberger has been chief conductor of the Okayama Philharmonic Orchestra since 2013 and jury chairman of the International Oboe Competition of Japan since 1994.
 The International Oboe Competition is held every three years and marked its 11th competition in 2015.
 He is also a professor at the Queen Sofia College of Music in Madrid.

 His career as a soloist has brought him to major concert halls all over the world.
-He has played with I Musici, London Symphony, the Concertgebow, the Bayerische Rundfunk, to name a few, with such conductors as, Abbado, Barenboim, Chailly etc.
+He has played with I Musici, London Symphony, the Concertgebow, and the Bayerische Rundfunk to name a few, with conductors such as Abbado, Barenboim, Chailly etc.

-In 2011, He created the "Trio Maurice Bourgue" with Sergio Azzolini, bassoon, and Kimiko Imani, Piano.
+In 2011, He formed “Trio Maurice Bourgue” with Sergio Azzolini on bassoon and Kimiko Imani on piano.

-Maurice Bourgue also started to explore the world of conducting .He has already conducted many orchestras.
+Maurice Bourgue also began to explore the world of conducting and has conducted many orchestras since.

-During all his career Maurice Bourgue has been very active in teaching , Besides his permanent positions in the conservatoire national superieur de musique de Paris and Geneve , he gives Master class around the world where many oboe players are following his masterly courses.
+Over his entire career Maurice Bourgue has been very active in teaching.
+Besides his permanent positions at Conservatoire National Supérieur de Musique de Paris and Conservatoire de Musique de Genève, he gives master classes around the world where many oboists follow his masterly guidance.

 Maurice Bourgue has recorded for EMI, Decca, DGG, Calliope, Nippon Columbia, ECM, and has received several Grand Prix de L’academie Charles Gros.

-He has recently realized also a recording of chamber music for Warner with the best musicians from Boston symphony Orchestra.
+Recently, he also realized a recording of chamber music for Warner with top-rated musicians from Boston symphony Orchestra.

-He has been a member of the jury of THE INTERNATIONAL OBOE COMPETITION OF JAPAN since the 4th Competition in 1994.
+He has been a jury member of THE INTERNATIONAL OBOE COMPETITION OF JAPAN since the 4th Competition in 1994.